Uniqueness in Haken's Theorem: Appendages and inherited alignments

+The submanifold $M_B$ is obtained by compressing $B$ along the disks $\Db$; we can think of $D$ as an aligned disk in $(M_B, T_B)$.
+Apply Corollary \ref{cor:appendage} to $D$ in $M_B$, observing then that the algorithm can proceed, whenever it involves handle-slides, bubble moves and eyeglass twists in $M_B$, just as it would if we had first compressed $M_B$ along $D$.

-In $M_A$ the addition of $D$ changes the status of its dual $1$-handle from being part of the boundary of $M_A$ to being a $1$-handle in the splitting of $M_A$ by $T_A$.
-This is a profound change, but the original algorithm describes passing $1$-handles past $\bdd D$, i. e. over the new $1$-handle, and this can still be done.
-Since $D$ is disjoint from $E$ the algorithm never requires the new $1$-handle to move.
-And so the algorithm can proceed step after step, never noticing the new $1$-handle, until a solution is achieved. \end{proof}
+In $M_A$ the addition of $D$ to $\Db$ changes the status of $\bdd D$ from just being part of the boundary of $M_A$ to being the belt curve of a $1$-handle in the splitting of $M_A$ by $T_A$.
+This is a profound change, since the original algorithm may require passing $1$-handles past $\bdd D$.
+But the passing of a $1$-handle past $\bdd D$ can be mimicked, after adding $D$ to $\Db$, by passing the $1$-handle over the new $1$-handle dual to $D$.
+Moreover, since $D$ is disjoint from $E$, the algorithm never requires the new $1$-handle to be slid at all.
+And so the algorithm can proceed step after step, never moving the new $1$-handle, until the alignment is achieved. \end{proof}